stencillogic/astro-float/README.md

 While these libraries are great in many ways, they don't allow you to perform operations on numbers while still providing fairly high precision.

-There are also wrapper libraries that depend on libraries written in other programming languages.
+There are also wrapper libraries ([rug](https://crates.io/crates/rug)) that depend on libraries written in other programming languages.

-This library fills this gap.
-It is written in pure Rust, provides more precision than f32, f64, and other data types with increased precision.
+This library is written in pure Rust, provides more precision than f32, f64, and some other data types with increased precision.

-## Characteristics
+## Number characteristics

+Currently, floating point numbers in this library have the following predefined characteristics:

 | Name                          | Value  |
 |:------------------------------|-------:|